1991–1992 Georgian coup d'état: Gamsakhurdia's Departure

 On the morning of 6 January, around 05:00, Zviad Gamsakhurdia, his family, and a personal guard of 60 dignitaries and bodyguards leave the Parliament through the road behind the building, the only way out left open by opposition troops in order to control the presidential escape and prevent a dispersion of armed Gamsakhurdia supporters across the capital.
 The President and his family leave in the presidential car, a Mercedes-Benz, and, followed by an all-terrain vehicle, a minibus, and two Zhigulis, escape a roadblock installed along the Mtkvari river by Giorgi Shengelia, Vakhtang Kikabadze, and Giorgi Khaindrava.
-Opposition forces penetrate then into the abandoned and ruined Parliament, some supporting columns of which are entirely destroyed, proclaiming victory against the Gamsakhurdia government and freeing the 40 prisoners left in the bunker (two of which are taken to a local hospital after showing signs of torture.)
+Opposition forces penetrate then into the abandoned and ruined Parliament, some supporting columns of which are entirely destroyed.

-According to opposition forces, Zviad Gamsakhurdia left Tbilisi with some 700 million rubles from the state treasury.

 Some Ikarus buses leave the Parliament with loyalist troops shortly after the President's departure, but these do not manage to leave the city in time and are caught in an ambush on Leselidze Street, during which six loyalist soldiers are executed by orders of Karkarashvili.
 Those that remained inside the Parliament building, led by interim Parliament chairman Nemo Burchuladze, are captured.
 A last fight takes place in the western part of Tbilisi, near the Murkhatberdani Cemetery, in the afternoon.
 Once calm is restored, an anti-mining squad is sent into the bunker to clean the area.